Dave Lewis (Northern Irish musician)

 Dave Lewis (born 18 February 1951) is a singer-songwriter and musician from Northern Ireland.
-He was a member of the bands Method, Andwella's Dream, and Andwella.
+He was a member of the bands Method, Andwellas Dream and Andwella.

 Personal background

 David Llewellyn Lewis was born in Belfast, Northern Ireland.
 He started writing and performing songs during his childhood.
 By the time he was 12, his mother was getting him guest spots in Belfast social clubs and bars at a time when people such as the comedian Frank Carson were headlining.
 Having mastered both guitar and piano, he left school at 15 and starting working in Belfast's main music shop Crymbals, which was the epicentre of the Belfast music scene at that time.

 Professional background

 Band career

 At 16, Lewis joined his first band, the Method managed by George Mechan.
-Method were a five piece soul band who were becoming popular in Dublin and fans around that time included Phil Lynott from the band Skid Row.
+Method were a five-piece soul band who were becoming popular in Dublin and fans around that time included Phil Lynott from the band Skid Row.
 Gary Moore (who was 16 at the time) stood in for Lewis for a few weeks while the latter was in hospital, and subsequently joined Skid Row.

 The Method changed their name to Andwella's Dream after moving to London in 1968.
 They were signed to a new management and recording company Reflection Records, headed by Andrew Cameron Miller.
-In 1969, the band released their first album Love and Poetry (CBS) with all the songs penned by Lewis before his 18th birthday.
+In August 1969, the band released their first album Love and Poetry (CBS) with all the songs penned by Lewis before his 18th birthday.
 The album did not achieve wide recognition but is featured in the Record Collector's Book: 100 Greatest Psychedelic Records.
-After changing the name again to simply Andwella the band released two more albums; World's End (1970) and People's People (1971).
+After changing the name again to simply Andwella the band released two more albums; World's End (rel.
+1970-08) and People's People (rel. late 1970).
 Lewis wrote all the songs on the Andwella albums with the exception of the "World's End Theme Part 1", which was written and arranged by Bobby Scott.
 During this period, Lewis also made a private pressing of 500 copies of a promotional album in 1970 entitled The Songs of David Lewis, which was never intended for general release, it was simply a vehicle to showcase his songs.